 Near it is a ficus, the third-largest in the world, also a rarity in these climes.

-What sailors brought these back, or were seed randomly blown ashore from one of the ships at anchor in the harbor below?
+What sailors brought these back, or were seeds randomly blown ashore from one of the ships at anchor in the harbor below?

 Kanoni is blessed with a variety of beautiful beaches in its vicinity, offering a delightful coastal experience.
-Also offers the most magnificent views of the Mouse island with the monastery of the Pantokrator and Vlaherna the monastery with which is joined via a small bridge.
+Also offers the most magnificent views of Mouse island with the monastery of the Pantokrator and Vlaherna the monastery with which is joined via a small bridge.